reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Optional
 - If using multiple audio mods, use Audio Modification Library module.
 - You can rename dax-default extension to use more bass enhancer boost.
-See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/
+See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
+Delete /data/vendor/dolby/dax_sqlite3.db if there before reboot.

 ## Troubleshooting
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.